nushkk/page-turner/README.md

 - Select a book genre from the dropdown menu on the homepage.
 - Browse recommended books fetched live from Google Books.
 - Use the pagination buttons to navigate through results.

+Feel free to reach out if you have any questions or feedback!
+- Anushka